gnagel/Selling-Put-Options-My-Way/chapters/10/README.md

 This is about slow and steady growth, not explosive returns immediately.
 If the position is returning something more than 6-7% avoid it, you are likely to get into trouble, and it will break your portfolio in the long run.

+**Note:**
+- The chapter closes on a warning, if the return is too good avoid it.
+- Shoot for 3-4% return per position.
+- If a PUT contract is returning more than that, move further away from the current strike price until it gets into the 3-4% range.

 🤞- Onto chapter 11 ...